Tineco Pure One S12 plus review 2020 | Consumer Reviews

 It does give you more detailed cleaning data than the vacuum’s display, though, illustrating performance as total dust cleaned per minute, but you must be using the vacuum to see this real-time info, which means effectively using your phone as a second handheld display.
 After each cleaning, the total cleaning time and amount of dust cleaned is logged in a cleaning record.
 This data is nice to have, but really the only visual evidence I needed of the S12s job well done was how much cleaner my floors were.

-Battery life – Tineco S12 Plus
+Battery life – Tineco Pure One S12 Plus reviews

 Shipping with two 2500mAh batteries, the Tineco Pure One S12 Plus has enough power to clean large houses.
 The exact battery life is hard to define, particularly in automatic mode, as the vacuum will increase and decrease power as required.
 In auto mode, what I can say is that battery life is pushed as far as it can be based on the cleaning required.